Spam Traps – How to Avoid and Remove Them

 1. Check your list against common typo domains (see section above) and remove email addresses that match the patterns.

 2. Use an email verification provider that can help you identify spam traps or score your subscribers for toxicity and risk.
-The way providers do it is a bit different, and the cost is higher than for typical email verification service, so make sure to pick the one that works best for you.
-Here are a few that BigMailer works with:
+The way providers do it is a bit different, and the cost is significantly higher than for typical email verification service, so make sure to pick the one that works best for you.
+Here are a few providers that claim to identity spam traps (accuracy rate will vary):

-• EmailOversight is probably the easiest to work with on larger lists, but comes at a higher price.
+• EmailOversight comes at a higher price, but can identify additional spam traps, particularly for yahoo/aol addresses (recycled addresses spam traps).
 They identify not only spam traps, but complainers as well, in an easy to review report.
 You can also download any categories you need, which simplifies the process.
 However, we see EmailOversight report much higher number of Undeliverables (by 30-40%) compared to what other providers identify as invalid.
 That’s because they identify anyone with a fulll mailbox as Undeliverable, while the issue may be temporary and not permanent.
 We only recommend EmailOversight for spam trap removal on an existing list that’s free of bounces.
 EmailOversight verification report

 • ZeroBounce is a popular service that also claims to identify spam traps and results are split into separate csv files.
 ZeroBounce Results Example